suryachandra-dev/devTinder-web/README.md

     -Login and see if user details are stored in redux store -Navbar sshould update details of user
-    -Refactor our code to contants BASE_URL and create a new components folder
+    -Refactor our code to contants BASE_URL and create a new components folder -You should not be able to access the other page without being logged in -If token is not present redirect to login page